 Privatization of IECs Natural Gas power plant compounds

-This overview focuses on the privatization process of Israel Electricity Corp's natural gas power plant compounds.
+This overview focuses on the privatization process of IEC's (Israel Electricity Corp's) natural gas power plant compounds.
 There are 5 such compounds designated for privatization - two of them, the Alon Tavor and Ramat Hovav, have already completed the process.
 The 600MW Alon Tavor was acquired for the Chinese-Israeli consortium MRC for 1.9 billion NIS back in July 2019, while the larger 1150MW Ramat Hovav tender was won by Israeli consortium HPLP this month (June 2020) for 4.25 billion NIS.
 Other designated power plant compounds are to be released for bidding by 2023 - Reading Tel Aviv, Hagit Yokneam (see photo) and Eshkol Ashdod.
 Next sales are however to be performed under completely different circumstances, due to dramatic changes in local and global economy.

 The Electricity Market Reform is slowly but surely taking shape in the Israeli electricity sector.
 However, there is still a long way for its complete implementation.
 Interestingly, much of structural change had already been achieved prior to the formal announcement of Modification 16 to the Electricity Market Law in July 2018.
 Thus, the Israeli electricity market reform should rather be considered a prolonged structural change process with multiple players involved, than a single step decision by the government made in 2018.